11BelowStudio/HECC-IT/Technical Documentation/Designing HECC-IT.md

   presenting it as a network of connected passages.

-* The games produced should be 100% clientside, playable via any modern web browser, requiring no unnecessary faff from the author or the player in order to actually share/play the games produced with this tool.
+* The games produced should be 100% clientside, playable via any modern web browser, requiring no unnecessary faff from the author, or the player, in order to actually share/play the games produced with this tool.

 * The tool should work on any PC, regardless of operating system.